Dialogue with Shareholders and Investors

 • Improving profitability

-• ROIC within the Company
+• ROIC within the Company and investment decisions

 • ESG compliance (including compliance with evaluation agencies)